verdeen/intro-to-github/README.md

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

-[Modifying content]: Hyperskill practice
+Step: 1 [Modifying content]: Hyperskill practice

-{Adding as new line}: Added a new line before pushing to remote repo.
+Step: 2 {Adding as new line}: Added a new line before pushing to remote repo.

+Step: 3 [Connect Github with browser and Token]